 Location: 134 Ian Macdonald Boulevard, near Keele Street and Steeles Avenue.

-From Union Station: Take Spadina subway line north to Downsview station, then take the 196A York University Rocket bus.
+From Union Station: Take subway Line 1 north (towards Vaughan Metropolitan Centre) to York University station.

 City of Toronto Archives